plgagne/Game-Boy-Essentials/website/collections/_articles/Metroid II - Return of Samus.md

 ---
 title: "Metroid II: Return of Samus"
 description: "SR-388 Travelogue"
 slug: "dmg-me"
 release-date: "1991-11-01"
 publication: "2019-03-11"
 tags: [book2]
-developers: "Nintendo R&D1"
 ---
-# {{ page.title }}
-{% include figure.html type="boxart" %}
-- North American release in November 1991
-- Japanese release in January 1992
-- European release in May 1992
-- Published by Nintendo
-- Developed by {{ page.developers }}

-## {{ page.description }}

-{% include figure.html type="gb" class="float left" %}
+{% include title.html %}
 The Galactic Federation has ordered me to play *Metroid II: Return of Samus* and report on my findings.
 Join me, as I head down the caverns of SR-388 and help Samus Aran eradicate an entire species of space monsters for the essential benefit of the galaxy.

 ## Day Zero: Excitement